-The requirements for the facility registry service should to be prioritized and decisions made regarding what can be accomplished with the available resources.
+The requirements for the facility registry service must be prioritized and decisions made regarding what can be accomplished with the available resources.
 You can create a phased implementation plan to address immediate needs while putting off other functions until additional resources become available.
-To facilitate prioritization, collaborating organizations need to have a common set of goals for how facility data are to be managed and shared.
+To facilitate prioritization, collaborating organizations must have a common set of goals for how facility data are to be managed and shared.